Bergans of Norway's Akeleie Half Zip Baselayer

 The baselayer has a good quality zip with a baffle to hold in the warm air and flatlock seams throughout to prevent chafing.

 We use the Akeleie during the wintery sides of Spring and Autumn under a lightweight (non-thermal) softshell jacket and in Winter under the combination pictured below.
 So the baselayer regulates ones heat when active, while the softshells protect from the elements.
 This combination has been fine down to -10℃ (when active).

-Our previous favourite in the Cold Weather Baselayer category was Helly Hansen's Warm Freeze (see postscript below), a well known and highly regarded baselayer; another Merino / Polyester hybrid and another Norwegian brand - clearly the Norwegians know a thing or two about the cold.
-There are many similarities between the two baselayers, the weights are almost identical (1 gram separating them), the design is very similar, but there are some differences and it's these differences that for us tipped the scale in favour of the Akeleie.
+Our previous favourite in the Cold Weather Baselayer category was Helly Hansen's Warm Freeze (now Life Merino Half Zip - see updated postscript below), a well known and highly regarded baselayer; another Merino / synthetic hybrid and another Norwegian brand - clearly the Norwegians know a thing or two about the cold.
+Since updating the Warm Freeze (we're interested in the Lifa Merino Seamless model) the gap has narrowed and we discuss the close call in our postscript.
+The difference now is more nuanced, but the bottom line is that we still marginally favour the Bergans

 No ... and we like complaining about stuff, but seriously, none.

 Conclusion & Rating

 There's nothing revolutionary about the Akeleie half zip, they've just got everything right: from the choice of materials, to the fit, the zips, cuffs, collar and seams, all done to a high standard.
 There's simply nothing we would change.